Welcome to the website of the Community of the Living Spirit (CLS)!

 Music Director Bonnie Birk (firstname.lastname@example.org).

 The mailing address for CLS is

 CLS is a progressive group in terms of its religious and political views.
 While most of us have a Christian background, we like to consider ourselves “interfaith,” promoting inclusivity and welcoming all.
 We find enrichment in exploring the resources of many faith traditions and in using words of wisdom from many other sources as well.
 These ideas are incorporated into our personal and communal spiritual journeys.
 Our weekly Sunday liturgy is the main focus of our existence together, and we find the experience inspiring as well as energizing for the week ahead.

 CLS has a strong social justice emphasis, not only in terms of outreach but also as a topic of relevance in weekly homilies and educational discussions.
 We from the start made the decision to forgo possessing a building so that monetary resources could be used for charitable purposes.
 Members’ personal involvement in social justice causes and/or activities has always been of great importance, and has indeed been very inspiring to others.
 This emphasis extends to our care for each other as we work toward enhancing each others’ lives and providing support in times of need.

 Because of our social justice emphasis, we are interested in current theologies that stress the justice aspect of religion, such as feminist and liberationist theologies, creation spirituality, and eco-theology, among others.
 Many members are interested in the “universe story” and “evolutionary faith” as well.
 Our own life stories are also rich sources for comment and discussion.

 We see ourselves as fully capable “ministers,” relating to each other as such and finding inspiration in each others’ lives, activities, and thoughts.
-Most of us enjoy planning liturgies and like to work with our ministers in discussing and planning many facets of our community experience.
-We think of our relationship with our minister as mutually enriching and nonhierarchical.
+Many of us enjoy planning liturgies and like to work with our ministers in discussing and planning many facets of our community experience.
+We think of our relationship with our ministers as mutually enriching and nonhierarchical.